 When arriving in a new country at 3am, particularly a country with a reputation like India, I crave the familiar.
 I look for those touch points that can provide some sort of comfort in the uncomfortable.
-For us, the comfort we sought in India, came in the form of a luxury hotel in Mumbai.
+For us, the comfort we sought in India, came in the form of a luxury hotel in Mumbai, India.

 We stayed 4 nights in Mumbai, with the first one being a half night after our 3 am arrival at the nearby airport.
 The staff of the JW Marriott Mumbai Sahar, quickly escorted us to our room.
 In the room, we completed the registration process and received an explanation of how the room worked.